 Finally, a lot of applicants are unsuccessful because their statement was rather too generic and did not demonstrate a deeper level of understanding of the subject to which they were applying.
 Extra-curricular activities, such as travelling, reading relevant publications and attending additional subject-related lectures is excellent but common to the vast majority of our applicants.
 Thus, our selectors often look for a statement that has something extra and offers a more critical insight into personal experiences and the subject the applicant wishes to study.

 In some cases, insufficient subject background prevents us from considering making an offer.

 Our decision not to make an offer can be informed by an applicant's subject background.
 Unfortunately, in some applications, the experience and/or subject background presented is not as strong as other candidates in demonstrating capability for the course to which an applicant has applied or to study the subject combination specified.

 Occasionally, the subject or combination of subjects to which an applicant applies is not available.
-Further information regarding subject choices is available at our departmental websites, UCAS's entry profiles or our prospectus.
+Further information regarding subject choices is available on our course database: www.durham.ac.uk/courses or on our departmental websites

-Our processes ensure that we consider all applications received by UCAS's deadline of 15 January equally.
+Our processes ensure that we consider all applications received at UCAS by the deadline of 15 January equally.
 However, many of our more over-subscribed courses close following this date and our admissions selectors are unable to consider any late applications.
-This reason may be cited if the course to which an applicant applies is full by the time we received his or her application.
+This reason may be cited if the course to which an applicant applies is full by the time we received their application.

 Durham University does not normally use interviews as a means for selection except in the following circumstances: